+Can you be on your phone at a red light?
 In Texas, your car does not have to be moving in order to receive a ticket for texting while driving.
-Even if you are stopped at a stop light or stop sign, you are still considered to be operating a vehicle and should refrain from using your cell phone.
+Texas cell phone law says that even if you are stopped at a stop light or stop sign, you are still considered to be operating a vehicle and should refrain from using your cell phone.

 While some might consider texting at a stop light or stop sign safe, the truth is it is still seen as a driver distraction.
 As a reminder, driver distractions fall into three categories: